EthanMayer/Leveraging-Compiled-Languages-to-Optimize-Python-Frameworks/README.md

 ## Setup

 This project was originally run with Python3.11 on MacOS.
-In order to install Python 3.11 using Homebrew, and other external libraries used for the C++ portion of this project, run:
+In order to install Python 3.11 using Homebrew, and other external libraries used for the C++ portion of this project, installed them using Homebrew with `brew_requirements.txt`.
+Run:

 `xargs brew install < brew_requirements.txt`

-This project relies on several external Python libraries listed in `requirements.txt`.
+This project relies on several external Python libraries listed in `pip_requirements.txt`.
 To install them, run:

 `pip install -r pip_requirements.txt`